theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Both of the brothers married, and brought up their families in opposite sides of the origial paternal house, in which there was plenty of room for all.
 Indeed they formed a wonderfully united household, and their residence was quite a centre both for philosophers and artists.
 Stormy though the times were, there was much in them that was noble and elevating; and our hero took his part in the vivid life of Athens at its best even though his art and his higher studies always came for him before political considerations.
 The death of Sirius left a gap in their knowledge of what death meant, and in their certainty that in a future existence they would meet again.
 Erato survived Sirius by some five years, and when he in turn shuffled off this mortal coil he passed through the astral plane with great rapidity, and had a long and elevated sojourn in the heaven-world.

-Helios

-Chart LXVII a
-Greece

-(Birth of Orion)

-499 B.C.

-Mira --Psyche

-Chart LXVII a
-Greece

-(Birth of Orion)

-499 B.C.

-Aglaia

-Chart LXVII a
-Greece

-(Birth of Orion)
+Chart LXVII a - Greece - (Birth of Orion) 499 B.C.

-499 B.C.

-Arcor

 Ulysses was born in the early part of the third century before Christ in a huge city in northern India, called Palibothra.
 The city was in six miles square, and had eight gates in each of its four sides.
 The foundation of its wall was built of wood carefully embanked.
 The empire was a great one, and inclined the whole of India down to the level of Pondicherry, and included also Nepal and Bhutan.
 This empire had been largly built up by Chandragupta who was the grandfather of Ulysses.
 Ulysses had an older brother Susina, who was heir to the throne, but while they were still quite young he met with a serius accident.
 The two boys were out on hunting; a wounded tiger sprang upon the heir; the younger defended him and threw a javelin which struck the tiger in the eye and killed him.
 Susina did not die, but he never recovered from his injuries, and was always lame.
 Later on a palace intrigue drove Ulysses away from Palibothra, and he became Governor of Ujjain.
 During his stay there a certain woman of bad character obtained great influence over him, and even induced him to dismiss the teacher Kanishka, who was a pupil of Mars.
 Later on he transferred his activities to the Hindu Kush, and we find him there fighting victoriously against Greek soldiers.
 A false heir had been put forward by on of his father's old ministers; but in the course of the fighting he was killed by an arrow through his throat.
 Hearing that his father Vidusara was dying Ulysses returned to his bedside, but the father fell into such a rage at the sight of him that he burst a blood vessel and died atonce.
 Ulysses being on the spot took possession of the throne.
 The woman of evil influence tried to reassert her power over him, but as he was now married to a pure and noble wife she found herself unable to do so, and in her impotent rage she allowed herself to be instigated by Phocea, a pariah-hanger on of the palace, to make an attempt to poison Ulysses then recalled his teacher.